vlady5lav/AionysTestTask/README.md

 ## Frontend (React / TypeScript)

-> Don't forget to start Server before running the Client App ;-)
+> Don't forget to start Server before running the Client ;-)

 The first way to start the client is to launch `runClient.bat` or `runClient.sh`.